kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 #### Story 3

-As a data scientist, MLOps engineer, or AI developer, I want to mount large language models or machine learning models in a pod alongside a model-server, so that I can efficiently serve the models without including them in the model-server container image.
-I want to package these models in an OCI object to take advantage of OCI distribution and ensure efficient model deployment.
+As a data scientist, MLOps engineer, or AI developer, I want to mount large language model weights or machine learning model weights in a pod alongside a model-server, so that I can efficiently serve them without including them in the model-server container image.
+I want to package these in an OCI object to take advantage of OCI distribution and ensure efficient model deployment.
 This allows to separate the model specifications/content from the executables that process them.

 #### Story 4